Recent Activity

-Journal articles, books and book chapters
+Journal articles, books and book chapters.

-Zambelli, Alessandro. “‘Period Property in Sought-after Area’: 2,500 Years of Digging and Building at St George’s Hill”.
-Journal of Architecture, The Architectural Commons (2023 [forthcoming]).
+Zambelli, Alessandro. “‘Period Property in Sought-after Area’: 2,500 Years of Digging and Building at St George’s Hill.”
+The Journal of Architecture 28, no. 1 (2023): 7-30.

 Zambelli, Alessandro.
 Scandalous Space: Between Architecture and Archaeology.
 Baunach: AADR Spurbuchverlag, 2019.